jensteele1/jensteele1.github.io/_pages/advising.md

 Some eye-tracking studies have found that recruiters spend only 6-7 seconds reading each resume or cover letter.
-Even if recruiters in education fields are more generous than that, you must *think of your cover letter and resume as tightly organized, miniature works of art.* They must be extremely well-written, formatted, and edited so that they immediately grab the recruiter -- **not** with bold graphics or colors, but with the unique combination of training, skills, and commitment that you would bring to their organization.
+Even if recruiters in education fields are more generous than that, you must *think of your cover letter and resume as tightly organized, miniature works of art.* They should be carefully written, formatted, and edited so that they draw recruiters' attention -- **not** with bold graphics or colors, but with the unique combination of training, skills, and commitment that you would bring to their organization.